 image7

-After festival food and carb/sugar binges, I thought it was fitting to get into some clean eating and simple(r) recipes.
+After all the festival food and carb and sugar binges, it felt like the right time to shift back to some clean eating and simpler recipes.

-This recipe for chickpea sweet potato salad was a tip off from my cousin who in turn tried it from the Minimalist Baker blog.
-A super satisfying salad, in my cousin’s words.
-Spot on.
+This chickpea and sweet potato salad was a tip from my cousin, who in turn tried it from the Minimalist Baker blog.
+She described it as a super satisfying salad—and she was absolutely right.

-This salad is a combination of hearty, zesty, not too salty not too sweet and yet – super satisfying:)
+This salad hits that perfect balance: hearty, zesty, not too salty, not too sweet, and yet incredibly satisfying.

-Ingredients for Chickpea Sweet Potato Salad (for serving one)
+Ingredients – Chickpea Sweet Potato Salad (Serves 1)

-• 1 large sweet potato, sliced into thin rounds with skin on
+• 1 large sweet potato, sliced into thin rounds (skin on)

 • 1 medium beet, sliced into rounds